-- Harsh Cleaning Products: Bleach, ammonia, and abrasive cleaners can strip the protective coating and dull the surface.
+- Don't Use Harsh Cleaning Products: Bleach, ammonia, and abrasive cleaners can strip the protective coating and dull the surface.
+"Opt for a floor cleaner with a water-based, pH-neutral formula designed specifically for hard-surface floors," advised Gustafson.

-- Scrubbing with Rough Tools: Steel wool, scouring pads, or stiff brushes are abrasive tools that can scratch the floor.
-If something is stuck to the surface, try using an old credit card or a plastic putty knife to release it.
+- Don't Use Abrasive Scrubbers: Steel wool, scouring pads, or stiff mopping cloths are abrasive tools that can scratch the floor.
+If something is stuck to the surface, try using an old credit card or a plastic putty knife to dislodge it.

-- Steam Cleaning: The heat from steam mops and steam cleaners can damage the surface and loosen the adhesive from the core layer.
-Only use them if it's a laminate floor-approved product.
+- Don't Use a Steam Cleaner: The heat from steam mops and steam cleaners can damage the laminate finish and loosen the adhesive from the core layer.

 You'll Need